 Trying to choose a broker can be a difficult process.
 Here are a few helpful hints…

 - Your choice should NOT be based on price.
 All brokers can obtain similar pricing and in general, we all are paid a similar level of compensation.
+If you are looking for a guideline on the commission a group specialist charges, look no farther than HERE.

 - Your choice should NOT be based on the insurer they represent.
 If the broker is a group specialist, they will deal with many, if not all, of the same insurers.